 Likewise, no student shall act in, aid, abet, assist, distribute, or conceal the possession, and or the consumption, the purchase, or the distribution of any illicit drugs or alcoholic beverages by another student or students.

-CONSEQUENCES

-Any student who violates the provisions of this policy will be suspended for ten (10) days and recommended for placement at the Alternative School for one calendar year.
+Students violating this policy shall be subject to placement at alternative school or expulsion for one calendar year.

+Consequences

-Any student who violates the provisions of this policy and is selling or distributing a controlled substance, will be recommended to the Board for expulsion for one (1) calendar year.
+- 1. Any student who violates the provisions of this policy will be suspended for ten (10) days or until the Board meets and recommended to the Board for placement at the Alternative School for 45 days. - 2.
+Any student who violates the provisions of this policy for the second time will be suspended for ten (10) days or until the board meets and recommended for placement in the Alternative School for one calendar year. - 3.
+Any student selling or distributing any controlled substance or any illicit drug shall be subject to placement at Alternative School or expulsion for one (1) calendar year.

-PROVISIONS
+Provisions